Chris Paradise Professor of Biology

 My research interests are in the dynamics and biodiversity of insect communities.
 I have studied treehole communities (water-filled rot holes in trees in which mosquitoes and other aquatic insects live), stream macroinvertebrates, insects on decomposing carcasses, urban forest pests, and more.

-My research is fairly applied and of late has included projects designed to determine the effects of tree-banding on cankerworms, an urban forest pest.
-We are trying to understand their distribution, reasons for their increase, and ways to control them effectively and safely.
-I have also sought to determine the effects of land use patterns on biodiversity of insect pollinators in parks and preserves.
+My research is fairly applied and of late has included projects designed to determine the effects of stream restoration projects on communities of aquatic insects and the effects of land use patterns on biodiversity of insect pollinators in parks and preserves.
+I am currently most involved with how a county-funded project to restore the West Branch Rocky River will impact the aquatic insects living in the stream.

 Teaching